alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-You could see in the previous exercise that the dynamic forecast of an AR model converges very fast to its mean and hence provides not much value for predictions which are more than a couple of steps ahead of the present.
+You could see in the previous exercise that the dynamic forecast of an AR model converges very fast to its mean and hence provides not much value for forecasts which are more than a couple of steps ahead of the present.
 This is true for all members of the ARMA(p,q) family.
 For this reason ARMA models are usually used to perform 1-step-ahead forecasts.
 What we want to do here is to produce 1-step-ahead forecasts for the entire test sample.
 This can be done as follows:

 1. Estimate the model coefficients on the training data (all data up to time $T$)
-2. Use the estimated model and all information available up to time $T$ to predict $y_{T+1}$
+2. Use the estimated model and all information available up to time $T$ to forecast $y_{T+1}$
-3. Use the estimated model and all information available up to time $T+1$ to predict $y_{T+2}$
+3. Use the estimated model and all information available up to time $T+1$ to forecast $y_{T+2}$
-4. Continue until you have for every observation in the test data a prediction.
+4. Continue until you have for every observation in the test data a forecast.

 This can be accomplished by using the function `Arima()` from the `forecast` package:
 ```